 Just in case the title wasn’t clear enough for the United Nations (UN), we’ll say it again!
-The Coastal Gaslink pipeline project, an underground transmission line that will connect natural gas plays in northeastern B.C. with LNG Canada in Kitimat on the west coast, has the support of all 20 First Nations communities along its route.Read more
+The Coastal Gaslink project, an underground transmission pipeline that will connect natural gas plays in northeastern B.C. with LNG Canada in Kitimat on the west coast, has the support of all 20 First Nations communities along its route.Read more

 Trans Mountain Expansion Workers - TMX

 Pipelines in Canada that move oil and gas are the lifeblood of our modern society.
 They feed refineries which create the products we use every day such as the fuel necessary to heat our homes, plastics used in our hospitals and asphalt to build our roads.